Tipser/slate/source/includes/_tipser-elements.md

 <div id="tipser_store"></div>
 ```

-<aside class="notice">Tipser Elements works by scanning your HTML and replacing special tags into shoppable elements - even if these special tags are added dynamically, thanks to the usage of <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver">MutationObserver API</a>.</aside>
+<aside class="notice">Tipser Elements works by scanning your HTML and replacing special tags with shoppable elements - even if these special tags are added dynamically, thanks to the usage of <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver">MutationObserver API</a>.</aside>
 ***

 ### Initialize Tipser Elements